Oliveri Solutions Pty Ltd ACN 007 551 886 - TERMS AND CONDITIONS OF SALE

 (a) Risk in the goods ordered by the Customer will pass to the Customer as soon as they are collected from the Supplier's premises, or delivered by the Supplier to the Customer’s nominated delivery location or to the Customer’s agent.

-(b) Property in and title to the goods will not pass to the Customer until those goods and all other amounts owed to the Supplier by the Customer have been paid for in full and until then:
+(b) Property in and title to the goods will not pass to the Customer until those goods and all other amounts owed to the Supplier by the Customer under the Contract have been paid for in full and until then:

 (i) the Customer will hold the goods as fiduciary and bailee for the Supplier;

-(iii) the Customer may sell the goods in the ordinary course of its business as bailee for the Supplier and will hold the proceeds of sale in a separate account on trust for the Supplier and account to the Supplier for those proceeds; and
+(iii) the Customer may sell the goods in the ordinary course of its business as bailee for the Supplier and will hold the proceeds of sale in a separate account on trust for the Supplier and account to the Supplier for those proceeds.

 (c) The Customer will insure the goods against theft or any damage until such goods have been paid for or until they are sold by the Customer whichever occurs first and the Supplier will be entitled to call for details of the insurance policy.
 Excluding Consumer Contracts and Small Business Contacts, if the Customer does not insure the goods or fails to supply details of its insurance policy, the Customer will reimburse the Supplier for the cost of any insurance which the Supplier may reasonably arrange in respect of the goods supplied to the Customer.